a-sk/connman-dispatcher/README.md

 esac
 ```

-When network state changes from 'down' to 'up', each script in '/etc/connman-dispatcher'
+When network state changes from `down` to `up`, each script in `/etc/connman-dispatcher`
-will be executed with 'up' argument, like this:
+will be executed with `up` argument, like this:

     /etc/connman-dispatcher/10_handle_network_state_change.sh up
     /etc/connman-dispatcher/some_other_executable up